 Having been offered FNU's primary prevention training programs at or near the time they join the FNU community, FNU relies primarily on the annual distribution of Annual Security Reports to all members of the University community to provide ongoing education and promote awareness of the prevention of dating violence, domestic violence, sexual assault, and stalking.
-Community members are strongly encouraged to review the related information in this Report each year to remain abreast of practices for the prevention of dating violence, domestic violence, sexual assault, and stalking.
+FNU also periodically distributes to continuing students related information (e.g., Title IX information, information regarding the availability of student services and student support services).
+All community members are strongly encouraged to review the related information in this Report each year to remain abreast of practices for the prevention of dating violence, domestic violence, sexual assault, and stalking.